edofrederix/briscola/doc/chapters/3_mesh.md

 center of the edge.

 The `patches` entry defines the boundaries of the domain.
-A patch is a collection of faces that enclose the mesh domain.
+A patch is a collection of external faces that enclose the mesh domain.
 The `patches` entry contains a collection of named dictionaries, each defining a patch.
 A patch has a `type` entry defining the type of the patch and a `faces` entry which is a list of vertex lists, with each vertex list being a slice of the vertex block that defines a brick.
 Thus, the ordering of the vertices in this vertex list is the same as the ordering of vertices in the brick definition.
+Any external brick faces that are not added explicitly to patches are added to the 'default' patch.

 Finally, the `decomposition` entry defines for each brick its decomposition.
 Currently, only a manual decomposition type is supported, meaning that brick